junqing-zhang/junqing-zhang.github.io/_posts/2020-01-22-blog-post-latex.md

 ```

-# latexdiff, Latex Track Change
+# Latex Track Change
 One attractive that Word has is the track change, which allows different people to edit the same document and see the changes that each other has made.

 Unfortunately the Latex itself does not support track change, but there is an amazing utility named [latexdiff](https://www.overleaf.com/learn/latex/Articles/Using_Latexdiff_For_Marking_Changes_To_Tex_Documents){:target="_blank"} to do something similar.
 It can compare two latex tex files and mark the changes between them.
 Please follow the [latexdiff](https://www.overleaf.com/learn/latex/Articles/Using_Latexdiff_For_Marking_Changes_To_Tex_Documents){:target="_blank"} for instruction.

+Alternatively, if you are using overleaf, there is track changes feature.
+Read [this link](https://www.overleaf.com/learn/how-to/Track_Changes_in_Overleaf){:target="_blank"} for details.

 # Misc
 ## Color